himanshu-055013/Big-Data-Management-and-Analysis/README.md

 # Big-Data-Management-and-Analysis
 # Big Data Management and Analytics (BDMA) - PGDM (BDA) 2024-26

-This repository contains projects, assignments, and exercises from the Big Data Management and Analytics (BDMA) course, part of the PGDM (BDA) program for the 2024-26 batch at [Your Institution Name - e.g., FSM].
+This repository contains projects, assignments, and exercises from the Big Data Management and Analytics (BDMA) course, part of the PGDM (BDA) program for the 2024-26 batch at FORE School of Management.

 **Course Overview:**